duruyoungcr/duruyoungcr/README.md

 - 🌱 I’m currently learning Laravel

-- 👯 I’m looking to collaborate on interesting projects
+- 👯 I’m looking to collaborate on interesting projects and contribute to open source projects.

-- 🤔 I’m looking for help with open source projects
+- 🤔 I’m looking for an amazing team to join and build amazing things.

 - 📫 How to reach me: duruyoungcr@gmail.com